Bridget Riley: Early life and education

 Riley was born on 24 April 1931 in Norwood, London.
 Her father, John Fisher Riley, originally from Yorkshire, had been an Army officer.
 He was a printer by trade and owned his own business.
 In 1938, he relocated the printing business, together with his family, to Lincolnshire.

 At the beginning of World War II, her father, a member of the Territorial Army, was mobilised, and Riley, together with her mother and sister Sally, moved to a cottage in Cornwall.
-The cottage, not far from the sea near Padstow, was shared with an aunt who was a former student at Goldsmiths' College, London.
-Primary education came in the form of irregular talks and lectures by non-qualified or retired teachers.
+They shared the cottage with an aunt who had studied at Goldsmiths' College, London and Riley attended talks given by a range of retired teachers and non-professionals.
 She attended Cheltenham Ladies' College (1946–1948) and then studied art at Goldsmiths' College (1949–52), and later at the Royal College of Art (1952–55).

-Between 1956 and 1958, she nursed her father, who had been involved in a serious car crash.
+Between 1956 and 1959, she nursed her father, who had been involved in a serious car crash.
 She suffered a breakdown due to the deterioration of her father's health.
 After this she worked in a glassware shop.
 She eventually joined the J. Walter Thompson advertising agency, as an illustrator, where she worked part-time until 1962.
 The Whitechapel Gallery exhibition of Jackson Pollock in the winter of 1958 had an impact on her.

-Her early work was figurative and semi-impressionist.
-Between 1958 and 1959, her work at the advertising agency showed her adoption of a style of painting based on the pointillist technique.
-Around 1960, she began to develop her signature Op Art style consisting of black and white geometric patterns that explore the dynamism of sight and produce a disorienting effect on the eye and produces movement and colour.
-In the summer of 1960, she toured Italy with her mentor Maurice de Sausmarez, and the two friends visited the Venice Biennale with its large exhibition of Futurist works.